 Features to consider before buying the Bluetooth Motorcycle helmet

 Buying the best Bluetooth motorcycle helmet is not as easy as a walk in the park, but also not as difficult as figuring out rocket science.
 There are a handful of features to consider, which include, among others, price, range, water resistance, sound quality, build materials, voice prompts, and size.

-Range – usually, the Bluetooth technology can range between 500 to 1000 yards.
+Usually, the Bluetooth technology can range between 500 to 1000 yards.
 It is best to look for the highest possible range to be able to conduct intercom communication with ease.
-It is also important to check that how many devices can be synchronized at the same time.
+It is also important to check how many devices can be synchronized at the same time.
 For larger groups, it is best to consider many connections.

-Water resistance – water resistance is also an important feature to consider because any spillage of water can tamper with the operation of your water-sensitive Bluetooth components.
+Water-resistance is also an important feature to consider because any spillage of water can tamper with the operation of your water-sensitive Bluetooth components.
 Look for waterproof materials.
-Others have the visor that can protect against water penetration and the sun damage.
+Others have the visor that can protect against water penetration and sun damage.
 You can’t run away during rainfall seasons just because you are scared of ruining your Bluetooth helmet.

-Voice prompts – technology is advancing and we rely predominantly on voice prompts for a hands-free operation.
+This technology is advancing and we rely predominantly on voice prompts for hands-free operation.
 It won’t help to have a Bluetooth helmet but still rely on hands to shuffle songs or drop calls on your smartphones.
-With a simple voice control, you can navigate your directions, answer, redial or cancel calls, or even shuffle songs.
+With simple voice control, you can navigate your directions, answer, redial or cancel calls, or even shuffle songs.
 Other helmets include the one-touch control button which is still convenient, but not a good feature if you are already in the middle of a highway.
 Voice prompts help you to stay focused without taking off hands from the bars.